FizzaAbid/PairFinance/README.md

 1. calculate_max_temperature: calculates max temperature for each device per hour
 2. compute_dataPoints: calculates data points for each device per hour
 3. compute_distance: Find the total distance covered for each device per hour
-4. data_aggregation: Main logic, which call all three above functions and aggregate results
+4. data_aggregation: Main logic, which calls all three above functions and aggregate results
 5. insertAggregatedResults: inserts aggregated results into Mysql database in table analytics

 ## Alternative Approaches
 1. Nested dictionaries can be used for calculating data points and max temperature instead of SQL
+2. Pandas or any different library, such as pyspark could have been used for Big Data Processing to run the program on multiple cores.